-- (a) Subdivision in accordance with 18.4.2 - (b) Works and network utilities as provided for in Section 10. - (c) With respect to financial contributions the erection or undertaking of one or more industrial activities other than the first such activity on a site or significant expansion of an existing activity (significant expansion is an increase of more than 0.5 of a household equivalent for services) and which in all other respects is a Permitted Activity. - (d) With respect to financial contributions, any activity in 18.3 which has a household equivalent for water and wastewater greater than one as listed in Rule 11.3.4(b).
+- (a) Subdivision in accordance with 18.4.2. - (b) Works and network utilities as provided for in Section 10. - (c) With respect to financial contributions the erection or undertaking of one or more industrial activities other than the first such activity on a site or significant expansion of an existing activity (significant expansion is an increase of more than 0.5 of a household equivalent for services) and which in all other respects is a Permitted Activity. - (d) With respect to financial contributions, any activity in 18.3 which has a household equivalent for water and wastewater greater than one as listed in Rule 11.3.4(c)(ii).

-18.3.5 Additional Controlled Activities - Rangiuru Business Park Only
+18.3.5 Additional Controlled Activities - Rangiuru Business Park only

-(a) With respect to financial contributions the erection or undertaking of any industrial activity, and which in all other respects is a Permitted Activity, on a lot for which the title existed at December 2005 (being the date of notification of the Plan Change)
+- (a) With respect to financial contributions the erection or undertaking of any industrial activity, and which in all other respects is a Permitted Activity, on a lot for which the title existed at December 2005. - (b) For Lots 1 and 2 DPS 35211, Post Harvest Zone Controlled Activities in accordance with that zone until such time as Business Park is developed in accordance with the Structure Plan and staging rules.